-If you have been injured at work an experienced lawyer can help you through the complex claims process and provide advice about the benefits you are entitled to.
+If you’ve been injured at work, an experienced lawyer can help you through the complex claims process and provide advice about the benefits you’re entitled to.

-If you suffer a workplace injury it is essential you complete and lodge a workers compensation claim form with your employer, no matter how minor the injury may seem at the time.
+If you suffer a workplace injury it’s essential you complete and lodge a Workers Injury Claim Form with your employer, no matter how minor the injury may seem at the time.
 Before lodging your claim form however, you must first report your injury to your employer.

 How do I report my injury?

 The New South Wales workers compensation legislation requires workplace injuries to be reported as soon as possible after the injury and before voluntary resignation from employment.

 A workplace injury can be reported verbally, by completing an injury notification form, or by making an entry in the injury register book held by your employer.
 The report of the injury must contain your name, address, age and occupation, the date and time in which your injury occurred, and the nature and cause of your injury.

 Failure to notify your employer of your injury may result in difficulties pursuing your claim.

 How do I lodge my Workers Compensation Claim Form?